 I had little exposure to agriculture while growing up, but my commitment to animal welfare started at an early age.
 At 10 years old, I learned about the terrible conditions in industrialized livestock operations, and I swiftly decided that I would be a vegetarian.
 My vegetarianism lasted for 14 years until I became aware of a different kind of livestock farming: one where animals are raised in a thoughtful, humane, and environmentally sensitive way.
 I've been hooked on that style of farming and the amazing food it produces ever since.

 I grew up with a bounty of fresh vegetables from my family’s garden, a robust raspberry patch, and an all around love for the outdoors and hard work.
 After spending the better part of my professional career in culinary arts and hospitality, I made the jump into farming in 2013.
-I’ve grown organic vegetables in Maine, raised pastured livestock right here in the Hudson Valley, and I am continuing my work as a grazing specialist for a local goat dairy and creamery as we get Grass + Grit Farm off the ground.
+I’ve grown organic vegetables in Maine, raised pastured livestock right here in the Hudson Valley, and worked as a grazing specialist for a local goat dairy and creamery as we got Grass + Grit Farm off the ground.

 Here at Grass + Grit, we have carefully selected each species and breed that we raise.
 Each animal plays an integral role within a larger system, and these choices are critical in maintaining the health of our animals and the land we farm.
 With careful planning, we rotationally graze these different groups of animals to produce delicious meat and eggs while also improving soil fertility and pasture productivity.